J.Lo (album): Commercial performance

 J.Lo also experienced commercial success internationally.
 In Canada, the album sold 22,984 copies in its first week, and was certified platinum by the Canadian Recording Industry Association for shipments of 100,000.
 Additionally, it debuted and peaked atop the Canadian Albums Chart.
 In total, it sold 200,000 copies in Canada, certified double platinum.
 The album peaked at number two on the UK Albums Chart, and remains her most successful album there, remaining on the chart for 48 weeks.
 The album sold 27,000 copies in its first week in the United Kingdom, and sold 45,000 copies in the week preceding Christmas 2001.
 By December 7, 2002, J.Lo had sold 510,000 copies in the United Kingdom, and has been certified double platinum by the British Phonographic Industry for shipments of over 600,000 units.
 It has since sold over 606,500 units in the UK.

 For the week commencing February 5, 2001, J.Lo was the highest-selling album throughout Europe.
 It also peaked at number one in Poland, Switzerland and Greece.
 The album had its longest European chart run in France.
 After entering and peaking at number six on the French Albums Chart, it spent a total of 70 weeks charting, last appearing on September 28, 2002, after two re-entries.

+Furthermore, it was Lopez's second album to be awarded with a gold certification for selling over 200,000 units there.
 J.Lo entered the Australian Albums Chart at number two on February 4, 2001.
 It remained in the top ten for six weeks, and in the top forty for 26 weeks including re-entries.
 It was certified double platinum by the Australian Recording Industry Association for sales of 140,000.
 J.Lo was certified double platinum in other countries including New Zealand and Switzerland.
 By May 2001, the album had sold five million copies worldwide.
 Globally, it was the sixth biggest album of 2001, with shipments of 6.8 million units according to Billboard magazine.
 By 2011, the album had sold a reported 8 million copies worldwide.